 You can optionally choose to review and adjust your brand voice settings in Brand Kit, and you can always review and edit copy or email subject lines created by Attentive AI.

-2. Go to step 4: Brand voice.
-Here, you can preview example messages that Brand Voice AI could create for a message in a welcome journey, campaign message, or email subject line.
-New previews are generated as you adjust settings.
+- Along the top menu that appears, click Brand voice.
+On the right side panel, you can preview example messages that Brand Voice AI could create for various messages.
+New previews are generated as you adjust settings and click the refresh icon.

 Configure Brand Voice exclusions